Show All Answers

 Independent inspectors should be hired to do these types of troubleshooting inspections.

-Before doing any digging on property, residents and business owners must call 811 to arrange for utility companies to mark buried utility lines in the property.
+Before doing any digging on property, contractors, residents and business owners must call 811 to arrange for utility companies to mark buried utility lines in the property.

 On Jan.
 24, 2013, the Irving City Council approved a resolution which authorized the creation of the Campion Hollows (Ranchview) PID to finance certain public improvements for the benefit of property in the PID.
 The City of Irving is the governing body of the PID.
 The City of Irving issued Combination Tax and Revenue Certificates of Obligation, Series 2013A (the “Bonds”) in the amount of $3,293,426.55 to finance public improvements within the PID.
 Those improvements include: